Explore Local!Posted by Whole Earth | 06.06.2021

 Urban exploration can take many forms.
 One of our favorites is using history to give us a sense of the deep history of our town.
 When we say deep, we mean it.
 If you're lucky enough to have a Roadside Geology book for your state, start there.
 We discovered the remains of a volcano not that far from home!
 Next step is to look at local histories.
 Some will be more useful than others for finding information about the area prior to the coming of "civilization."
 If it's lacking, ask your librarian for help in filling in the gaps.
 Once you're up to recorded history, we like seeing how much of that history still remains.
 What buildings have survived?
 What monuments or plaques have been erected?
 How much of that past history still resides in common memory?
 Becoming familiar with the flow of history through your town will give you a new perspective on how things change and how they remain the same.

 Maybe you'd like to take your explorations in a totally different direction.
 How about taking a summer challenge to sample ice cream at every parlor or sno-cones at every trailer in town?
 Or what about breakfast tacos, barbecue or pizza!
 Visit all the pools or swimming holes, museums or playgrounds.
 The internet can help you find them and other possible destinations you may not have known about that are hiding in plain sight.
-So let 2021 be your summer to explore local!
+So let the adventures begin!
+Explore local!